alliecarter/581FinalProjectCarter/README.md

 #> 11     carb numeric 32       0  1.000   2.000   8.000   2.812500
 ```

+## Formatted Table of Codebook Information

+The tablfun function will give you a nice formatted table of your
+variables summarized with all the information collected in Ncomb.
+We
+have the following code:

+tablfun(.data, headcolor = “white”, bodycolor = “white”, bodftcolor =
+“black”, topftcolor = “black”)

+With the following arguments: .data (The name of the dataset to
+summarize.)

+headcolor (The background color of the header of the table.)

+bodycolor (The background color of the body of the table.)

+bodftcolor (The font color of the header of the table.)

+topftcolor (The font color of the body of the table.)

+## Read Table/Codebook out to PDF File

 Depending on if we will be presenting/collaborating, we may want to have
 a cleaner, formatted output of variable information to share with
 others.